 Dandelion Flowers: The Weed You Should Be Eating

 Dandelions are a hugely underappreciated plant.
-Where some people see annoying weeds, others see beauty, a free source of food and even fun!
+Where some people see annoying weeds, others see beauty with their bright yellow flowers, a free source of food, and even fun!

-Here in the Midwest, it’s the perfect time to harvest and eat dandelion flowers.
-Every part of the plant is edible, from the root to the blossom.
-As long as you can find some that aren’t sprayed with pesticides, it’s safe to eat dandelions raw or cooked.
-These humble little plants are packed with vitamin C and have multiple health benefits.
+Here in the Midwest, it’s the perfect time to harvest and eat dandelion flowers in the late spring, or early summer.
+The entire plant is edible, from the root of the dandelion to the blossom.
+As long as you can find some that aren’t sprayed with pesticides, eating dandelions raw or cooked is safe.

-The key, for most parts of the dandelion, is to eat it early, when the plant is small and less bitter.
+The key, for most parts of the dandelion, is to eat it early when the plant is small and less bitter.
 For the dandelion leaves, I’ve read it’s best to eat before the plant develops flowers.
 When eating the flowers, try to pick ones that have shorter stems.
+Don’t worry about over-harvesting or picking too much.
+These little perennial plants will be back again next year!

 –Get the Quick Start Guide to Foraging here.